docwho2/java-chime-voicesdk-sma/README.md

 #### Asterisk PBX

-For testing apps there certainly is no reason to incur PSTN charges, so I use an IP Phone connected to (Asterisk)[https://www.asterisk.org] to place calls into SMA's.
-Like Twilio above, in the [pjsip_wizzard.conf](https://wiki.asterisk.org/wiki/display/AST/PJSIP+Configuration+Wizard) you can create trunks reach region:
+For testing apps there certainly is no reason to incur PSTN charges, so I use an IP Phone connected to [Asterisk](https://www.asterisk.org) to place calls into SMA's.
+Like Twilio above, in the [pjsip_wizzard.conf](https://wiki.asterisk.org/wiki/display/AST/PJSIP+Configuration+Wizard) you can create trunks for each region endpoint:

 ```
 [aws-chime-east]